Inventory Recalls - Smart Recall System

 Additional Options

-Clicking on the three dots in the top-right corner will provide you with the following options:
+Clicking on the 3 dots in the top right will provide you with the following options:

 Reassign & Re-Pick Unsent Sales Orders